danielet95/larapizzeria/README.md

 ## Project Notes

-Default balance when you register as merchant 0€ Default balance when you register ad client 1000€
+Default balance when you register as merchant 0€ Default balance when you register as client 1000€

 ## About Laravel